u3555972/FINA4350-WSB-Sentiment-and-Stock-Returns/Blog Posts/blog_Pail.md

 Date: 2022-03-29 10:20
 Category: Progress Report

+Simplicity

+By: Hung, Pui Kit Pail

 ## Project Introduction

 Here at Group Simplicity, we are working together on an investigation on the relationship between the sentiment expressed on Reddit's r/wallstreetbets community and stock market performance.
-We will look at the submission data's title, content, and the most popular response.
-When evaluating individual postings, we discovered that the most popular response can often be a discussion of the image.
-Identifying the stocks mentioned in the post, running VADER sentiment analysis on it, and then visualizing the correlation were another goals.
+We will look at the submission data's title, content, and the most popular comment.
+When evaluating individual posts, we discovered that the most popular comment can often be a discussion of the image.
+Identifying the stocks mentioned in the post, running VADER sentiment analysis on it, and then visualizing the correlation were other goals.

 ### Project Overview